Scenario-Cloud/web-developer-exam/README.md

 # Requirements - UI / Frontend

 1. Create a UI that will list all of the available Documents.
-The list should have the following feature:
+The list should have the following features:

    a.
 The list should be able to display at least these fields: Project, Register, DocumentNo, Subject.